Best Roth IRA accounts of 2025

 How a Roth IRA works

-It’s best to think of a Roth IRA as a “wrapper” that can go around many types of accounts to protect them from the taxman.
-Many companies offer a Roth IRA, including banks, brokerages and robo-advisors, and each allows you to make various types of investments.
+It’s best to think of a Roth IRA as an "account wrapper.”
+It's a type of account that gives tax advantages.
+Many companies offer Roth IRAs, including banks, brokerages and robo-advisors, and each allows you to choose from various types of investments within these accounts.

 How much do you need to open a Roth IRA?